TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   where the intercept represents the global mean of `y`.
 We are looking for residuals from the model that are unusually large, indicating the model fit is relatively poor for these data points.
-We can extend this idea to more complicated models.
-If a data point does not fit the model well, it may indicate that the data point represents an error of some sort: a measurement error perhaps, or maybe a sampling error (like you meant to sample maple tree circumference, but accidentally included an oak tree in your sample of measurements).
+We can extend this idea to our linear models of a conditional mean.
+In any case, if a data point does not fit the model well, it may indicate that the data point represents an error of some sort: a measurement error perhaps, or maybe a sampling error (like you meant to sample maple tree circumference, but accidentally included an oak tree in your sample of measurements).
 In this case, it makes good sense to remove the offending observation from the sample and repeat the analysis.
   However, the fault may well lie in the model, rather than the observation.
-  In particular, perhaps the model lacks an important explanatory term (like a non-linear component or another explanatory variable) that would greatly improve the correspondence between the expanded model and the observation.
+  In particular, perhaps the model lacks an important explanatory term (like an additional explanatory variable or a non-linear relationship to the current explanatory variable) that would greatly improve the correspondence between the expanded model and the observation.
 When outliers are identified, these possibilities need to be carefully distinguished.

 When `plot()` is called on the fit returned by `lm()` (which is an object of class `lm`), the call is redirected to the specialized function